 When the customer scans their card, the skimmer reads the data off it.
 The fraudster can then retrieve the skimmer and create a cloned card with the stored data.

-Prior to the shift, liability for fraudulent transactions falls primarily on card issuers.
+Prior to the shift, liability for fraudulent transactions fell primarily on card issuers.
 After the shift takes place, merchants will be liable for fraudulent transactions that could have been prevented with EMV technology, but weren’t.
-In other words: if a fraudster clones an EMV card, and the merchant runs it as a magnetic stripe transaction, the merchant is liable for the fraudulent charges because an EMV reader would have flagged the card as counterfeit.
+In other words, if a fraudster clones an EMV card, and the merchant runs it as a magnetic stripe transaction, the merchant is liable for the fraudulent charges because an EMV reader would have flagged the card as counterfeit.

 The way for merchants to avoid liability is to upgrade to EMV chip readers at all points of sale and never process EMV-enabled cards by running them through a magnetic stripe reader.

 Visa’s explanation for the 2017 deadline extension was that fuel merchants were having trouble sourcing EMV-compliant products and getting them implemented on schedule, and that other anti-fraud tools were working effectively to keep fraud rates down.

 The National Association of Convenience Stores, a trade association that represents many fuel merchants, has been petitioning Visa and the other card networks to extend the deadline based on the disruptions and uncertainty caused by the COVID-19 pandemic.
 The NACS asked for an indefinite postponement until the crisis has passed, but the new April deadline was a compromise that mollified the organization for a time.
 As the deadline approached once again, the NACS once again lobbied for postponement, but this time Visa wouldn't budge.

 What are the consequences of not upgrading to EMV?